sacredheartsc/www/src/blog/reevaluating-rhel/index.md

 [sacredheart-selfhosted](https://github.com/sacredheartsc/selfhosted) as a
 Rocky Linux-based framework.

 I don't really care about bug-for-bug compatibility with RHEL.
-If Rocky or Alma manages to emerge as some kind of de-facto "almost-RHEL" with a long support cycle, that's what I'll stick with.
+If Rocky, Alma, or Stream manages to emerge as some kind of community-favorite "almost-RHEL" with a longish support cycle, that's what I'll stick with.
 Otherwise, I see Debian in my future.

 <aside>
 *P.S.
 I wrote this article on the feast of the Nativity of Saint John the Baptist, patron of